PHRaposo/screamer/README.md

 - `local-output` — captures `*standard-output*` and sends the text to the *Screamer Output* buffer in Emacs through a swank channel; the text is removed when the enclosing choice unwinds.
-Distinct from Screamer 5's `local-output`, which uses the older `emacs-eval` / iscream.el path.
-Requires `*ISCREAM?*` and `screamer-slime.el`.

 ## Internal changes